 So, on which platform do the online predators hunt your child?
 Who is most vulnerable?
 What are the signs of Online Enticement?
+How do deal with the dangers of online predators?
 And How to protect your child from online predators?
 This article will help parents answer those questions!

-Online enticement occurs when someone uses different motives and tactics to entice children online.
+Online predators definition – individuals who use different motives and tactics to entice children online.

-Typically, online enticement of children includes enticing a child to take and share sexually explicit images of himself or herself, soliciting a child to meet face-to-face for sexual purposes, or engaging a child in sexual conversations or role-playing, or in some cases, the predator uses sensitive photos/videos the child sends to sell or trade with others.
+Typically, online predators usually enticing a child to take and share sexually explicit images of himself or herself, soliciting a child to meet face-to-face for sexual purposes, or engaging a child in sexual conversations or role-playing, or in some cases, the predator uses sensitive photos/videos the child sends to sell or trade with others.

 This behavior can happen to a wide range of victims at once and across all social media platforms.

 - Filter 15 types of harmful content on the Internet.

 - Protect your kids on any site, at any time

 Of the nearly 6,000 online predators listed in the NCMEC report, more than 80% are male.
 Although the NCMEC has not been able to calculate the average age of offenders, some reports indicate that predators are often in their teens and late adulthood, some even in the late ’70s.

 Of the total offenders, 98% are unfamiliar with children in real life and only 2% are likely to know.
 In addition, among offenders who know children, more than half are family members, and more than half are identified as men.